davedawkins/doodletoy/README.md

 - I really wanted Twitter as a provider - you're probably reading this via a Tweet, and I wanted it to be super-easy for you to log in and save your Doodle.
 - "Forgotten password" is not yet implemented

 It seems that Twitter isn't (yet?) supported as a provider.
-Hopefully soon.
+Hopefully this is coming soon.

 The result: